yashsakhuja/Pandas-vs-Polars-A-Data-Workflow-Showdown/README.md

 | **Sorting**              | 317 ms ± 53.9 ms             | 388 ms ± 57.1 ms            |

 But the important question is how?
 To learn more, read my blog [Pandas v.s.
-Polars - A Data Workflow Showdown](https://sakhujayashofficia.wixsite.com/yashsakhuja/post/pandas-v-s-polars-a-data-workflow-showdown) where I explain how it achieves that and also answer an intriguing question why being **LAZY** is good for your code?
+Polars - A Data Workflow Showdown](https://sakhujayashofficia.wixsite.com/yashsakhuja/post/pandas-v-s-polars-a-data-workflow-showdown) where I explain how it achieves that and also answer an intriguing question - Why does being **LAZY** is good for your code?